Head of the Church

 Head of the Church is a title given in the New Testament to Jesus.

-In Catholic ecclesiology, Jesus Christ is called the invisible Head the Heavenly Head, while the Pope is called the visible Head or the Earthly Head.
+In Catholic ecclesiology, Jesus Christ is called the invisible Head or the Heavenly Head, while the Pope is called the visible Head or the Earthly Head.
 Therefore, the Pope is often unofficially called the Vicar of Christ by the faithful.

 New Testament

 It is found in Colossians 1:18, Colossians 2:19, Ephesians 1:22, Ephesians 4:15 and Ephesians 5:23.

 Catholic Church

 In Catholic ecclesiology, Jesus Christ is called the invisible Head or the Heavenly Head, while the Pope is called the visible Head or the Earthly Head.
-Therefore, the Pope is often unofficially called the Vicar of Christ. by the faithful.
+Therefore, the Pope is often unofficially called the Vicar of Christ by the faithful.

 Church of England

 At the time of the English Reformation, Henry VIII took for himself the title of Supreme Head of the Church of England; his daughter Elizabeth I changed this to Supreme Governor of the Church of England.